 In the same way that people think college gets expensive, or having children gets expensive—the true gravity of how much a wedding costs does not hit you until you are planning one.
 The battle of “to spend or not to spend” is constantly raging and both sides make sense.
 In one respect, spending a lot on one day seems fairly trivial; the entire thing will be done in twenty-four hours.
 However, when you’re only going to have one wedding and you know you’ll remember the day for the rest of your life the phrase “it’s just this once” has wallet-opening power.

 Choose your battles.
 Even couples that have a nearly unlimited budget shouldn’t waste money on their wedding.
 Weddings are constantly changing with different seasonal trends, traditions and ceremony styles.
-You should only splurge on the things you actually care about.
+You should only splurge on the things you actually care about and cut corners on other wedding expenses.
 Additionally, focusing on making a few items truly grand will make a much bigger statement than having the entire event overdone.

 SPLURGE- The Rings

 Your wedding ring will be the symbol of your marriage for the rest of your life.
 Over time, presents will be forgotten, pictures will be put away and the cake will be long gone but your ring is the constant and daily reminder of your commitment.
 Splurging on your ring doesn’t mean buying the biggest or the flashiest jewelry available.
 However, getting diamond rings and wedding bands that your partner will truly adore and happily wear every day is worth the money.
 They are more than jewelry; they are the symbol of the deepest bond people can make in our culture.